On Friday I put up the following chart, and invited readers to comment on what's wrong with it.

 From the Washington Post's A scary graph from Goldman Sachs, Ezra Klein, the WonkBlog (February 5, 2013).

-Both graphs illustrate the simple, uncontroversial conclusion that the American economy (and thus the GDP measurement) has remained highly dependent on extravagant deficit spending, even after the American Recovery and Reinvestment Act (2009) ran its course.
+Both graphs illustrate the simple, uncontroversial conclusion that the American economy (and thus the GDP measurement) has remained highly dependent on extravagant deficit spending, even after the American Recovery and Reinvestment Act of 2009 ran its course.
 This suggests that GDP growth in the absence of growth in energy consumption is largely a monetary phenomenon, for the government basically (outside of some defense spending) writes checks, which they make good with borrowed money.
 The Federal goverment does not manufacture things, it typically does not distribute goods, it does very little which is physical, as opposed to monetary.
 By contrast, there was a large physical ("shovel ready") component in the 2009 stimulus.

 You might read my recent post Look At The GDP Fraud!
 We might go so far as to say that every GDP print in the last 2 years has been fraudulent in the sense described.